stccenter/AQ-Formal-Study/LSTM/lstm_readme_r.md

     To run the script on your computer, you need to update the paths to match the location of your files and Python installation.

     * Data Path:

+    Download the sample data using this [link](https://gmuedu-my.sharepoint.com/:f:/g/personal/asrireng_gmu_edu/EojPa_64sT1KrXg5jyroHKQBP8ncOh5tfe89Has70q5vGA?e=P5vMPX)

     Find line 67 in the script where the data file is loaded.
-Replace the file path with the path where your data file is located on your computer.
+Replace the file path with the path where your downloaded data file is located on your computer.

     Example: If your data file is located in "C:/mydata/single_trainpmv2.csv", change the line to: